-These are all critically needed to extend the current safety case to the low-probability intrusion scenarios for the HLW case.
+These are all needed to extend the current safety case to address the brine intrusion scenarios for the HLW case.
 This assessment will be developed further through our US-German interactions and will be a key focus of the upcoming ABC-Salt III workshop planned in 2013.